locorohan42/Operating-Systems-Projects/README.md

 # OperatingSystemProjects
-P1 is the commandline interface project.
+p1-code is the command line interface project.